NevinSelby/Fetch_ML_Apprentice_Task/README.md

 3. **Comprehensive metrics tracking**: Beyond just accuracy, I track F1 scores and confusion matrices for both tasks to get a complete picture of model performance
 4. **Early stopping**: To prevent overfitting, especially important with limited review data

 One particularly interesting challenge was balancing the tasks.
-In review data, sentiment analysis is often easier than attribute classification (it's easier to tell if someone is happy than what they're specifically happy about).
+In Starbucks reviews, sentiment analysis is often easier than attribute classification (it's easier to tell if someone is happy than what they're specifically happy about).
 My uncertainty-based weighting approach helps balance this by giving more weight to the task that's struggling more.

 ### Streamlit Interface